Fall '14 Semester: Sep. 14 to Dec. 14 | 20 credit hour program (5 course credits)

-"More than twenty years ago we created the Moscow Art Theater Semester with the O'Neill.
-Since 1991 we have hosted hundreds of American theater students looking for a unique opportunity to study at our world famous theater, the home of Stanislavsky and Anton Chekhov, located in the heart of Moscow.
+"More than twenty years ago we created the Moscow Art Theatre Semester with the O'Neill.
+Since 1991 we have hosted hundreds of American theater students looking for a unique opportunity to study at our world famous theater the home of Stanislavsky and Anton Chekhov, located in the heart of Moscow.

 Why go to MATS?
 We offer a total immersion in the craft of theater.
 You will experience the vitality of one of the world's first-class theaters and Moscow's best teachers.
 Come to Moscow to challenge yourself as a professional.
 There are very few places in the world where theater truly matters.
 This is one."

 In this highly competitive 13-week study abroad program offered only in the Fall semester, daily acting classes in the Stanislavsky System, the Michael Chekhov Technique, and movement classes (including Biomechanics and Ballet) are complemented with voice, design, Russian language, and Russian theater history.
 Students study in the vibrant city of Moscow, visit cultural sites, see theater, and train with master teachers of the Moscow Art Theatre School.
 Classes are held six days a week, from 9:00 am to 5:30 pm.